LeoMcBills/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that creates a directory called myDir r with permissions 751 in the working directory A script that changes the group owner to school for the file hello

+A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.